gentoo888/gentoo888/README.md

-# Hi, I'm Mete (gentoo888) 👋
+# I'm Mete

-- Rust enjoyer • Gentoo Linux daily driver 🐧
 - I like building tools that solve real-world problems 🌍
-- 15 y/o student from Türkiye — goal: attend MIT
+- 15 y/o student from Türkiye — goal: be an exploit developer
 - Solo developer; built a project for the NASA International Space Apps Challenge
 - I avoid social media to stay focused (YouTube only for coding stuff)
 - I am not so online becuase the school jobs are so much, but I am still trying my best
 - I like learning low-level concepts and customizing my Linux setup.
 - If you want to reach me, you can send an e-mail

 ## 🔧 Tech